 These Southern beauties provide autumn color, displaying gorgeous blooms throughout fall and winter.
 Plant Southern Living Camellias now to enjoy the benefits!

-For boxwood lovers who fear boxwood blight, Jewel Box Distylium is a great alternative.
-Attractive, soft, blue-green fine textured foliage is paired with compact, rounded habit, making the pest-resistant and disease-resistant evergreen ideal for mass plantings, borders or hedges.
+For boxwood lovers who fear boxwood blight, Bayou Bliss Distylium is a great alternative.
+Attractive, soft, blue-green fine textured foliage is paired with a compact, rounded habit, making the pest-resistant and disease-resistant evergreen ideal for mass plantings, borders, or hedges.

 Brilliant white blooms make the Diana Camellia fit any garden color scheme.
 Compact with a medium growth rate, Diana blooms in October to November.